 How To Represent Yourself Without A Lawyer – Part I

 Got your attention, didn’t I?
 This blog is the first in a five-part series I will write on representing yourself in small claims court.
 In the legal world, a small claim is akin to removing a splinter.
 It can be done successfully by a non-lawyer with care and proper preparation.
 However, I must preface these blogs with the warning that they are limited strictly to small civil claims.
-I do not recommend that anyone proceed at a higher level without professional assistance anymore than I recommend you try to remove a bunion with an exacto knife and a pair of tweezers.
-Even with a small claim, spending a couple hundred bucks for a paid consultation with a lawyer before the hearing is money well spent.
+I do not recommend that anyone proceed at a higher level without professional assistance any more than I recommend you try to remove a bunion with an exacto knife and a pair of tweezers.
+Even with a small claim, spending a couple of hundred bucks for a paid consultation with a lawyer before the hearing is money well spent.

 Also, representing oneself in court is an option only for human beings.
 By law, corporations and other business entities cannot be represented by a non-lawyer.
 Anyone attempting to do so risks sanctions for practicing law without a license and any proceedings that take place may be null and void.